 That's all.
 One email and one check, and you avoid a scam that could cost thousands of dollars.
 Pat yourself on the back for practicing good Cyber Fu!

-Want to schedule Employee Cybersecurity Training for your team?
+Keep this scam from ever happening, with Employee Cybersecurity Training for your team.
 Check it out at PlanetMagpie.com/CyberFu.